sergiocastrovale/myLibrary/README.md

+**WARNING: This project is deprecated and very outdated.
+Feel free to work on it or use it as you want.**

 # myLibrary: A playground turned actually useful app

 This project started out as a playground to improve my knowledge on some technologies.
 As it grew, I found out that keeping track of my eBook collection and wishlist is